nikoskalogridis/streamerbrainz/docs/camilladsp.md

 StreamerBrainz controls volume and mute by talking to **CamillaDSP over WebSocket**.

-This page is user-facing: setup expectations, the relevant flags, and troubleshooting.
+This page is user-facing: setup expectations, the relevant configuration keys, and common troubleshooting.

 ## Requirements